uberswe/LoopiaDomainBackorder/README.md

 # Loopia Domain Grabber

 A command-line tool to snipe expiring domains from Loopia.
-This tool attempts to register domains the instant Loopia releases them (usually at 04:00 UTC for .se/.nu domains).
+This tool attempts to register domains the instant the registry releases them (usually at 04:00 UTC for .se/.nu domains).

-The tool uses a sophisticated retry mechanism that fires the first order 30ms before the drop time, performs five ultra-fast retries, then switches to exponential back-off for up to one hour.
-This maximizes the chances of successfully registering high-demand domains.
+The tool uses a sophisticated retry mechanism that fires the first order before the drop time if configured, performs five ultra-fast retries, then switches to exponential back-off for up to one hour.

+You can find .se and .nu domains that will expire soon here: https://internetstiftelsen.se/domaner/registrera-ett-domannamn/se-och-nu-domaner-som-snart-kan-bli-lediga/

 ## Features